310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Madara %}
 Hahaha.
-That may be true now, but you never know what could happen later on in your life.
+That may be true now, buuut you never know what could happen later on in your life.
 Didn’t you say you want a cute girlfriend?
 {% endbubble %}

 {% bubble Chiaki %}